instantOS/instantos.github.io/docs/apps.md

 You likely installed instantWM on an existing system. instantWM is just a window manager and does not include any other programs.
 These have to be installed separately from [http://packages.instantos.io](http://packages.instantos.io).
-It is also a lot harder to provide support for these frankensteined systems since lots of things can vary depending on what your base system looks like.
+It is also a lot harder to provide support for these "frankensteined" systems since lots of things can vary depending on what your base system looks like.
 :::